Frenchrose/alx-low_level_programming/README.md

-This readme contains c programming
+This readme contains file io